The Fifth Element: Critical response

-Despite the popular response, critics were split in their response to The Fifth Element.
-Kevin Thomas of the Los Angeles Times described the film as an "elaborate, even campy sci-fi extravaganza, which is nearly as hard to follow as last year's Mission: Impossible".
-He concluded that The Fifth Element was "a lot warmer, more fun, and boasts some of the most sophisticated, witty production and costume design you could ever hope to see".
+Critics were divided in their response to The Fifth Element.
+Kevin Thomas of the Los Angeles Times described the film as an "elaborate, even campy sci-fi extravaganza, which is nearly as hard to follow as last year's Mission: Impossible."
+He concluded, The Fifth Element was "a lot warmer, more fun, and boasts some of the most sophisticated, witty production and costume design you could ever hope to see."
 On the American film review At the Movies, both Roger Ebert and Gene Siskel gave the film a "thumbs up".
-In his separate review for the Chicago Sun-Times, Ebert gave the film three stars out of four, calling it "One of the great goofy movies", and concluding, "I would not have missed seeing this film, and I recommend it for its richness of imagery.
+In his separate review for the Chicago Sun-Times, Ebert gave the film three stars out of four, calling it "one of the great goofy movies" and concluding, "I would not have missed seeing this film, and I recommend it for its richness of imagery.
 But at 127 minutes, which seems a reasonable length, it plays long."

 The film also received reviews that criticized its overblown style.
 Todd McCarthy of Variety wrote, "A largely misfired European attempt to make an American-style sci-fi spectacular, The Fifth Element consists of a hodgepodge of elements that don't comfortably coalesce."
 David Edelstein of Slate said, "It may or may not be the worst movie ever made, but it is one of the most unhinged."
+Bruce Willis dismissed critical reviews of the film, believing they would have no impact on the film's success.

 Chris Tucker's performance as Ruby Rhod also divided critics.
 He was praised in the Los Angeles Times and Time; the latter called him "the summer's most outrageous special effect".
-Josh Winning of Total Film, singled out Tucker's performance as the low point of the film, ranking it as number 20 on his 2011 list, "50 Performances That Ruined Movies".
+Josh Winning of Total Film singled out Tucker's performance as the low point of the film, ranking it as number 20 on his 2011 list, "50 Performances That Ruined Movies".